 But chin up!
 As your skin and muscles get used to the breast implants, morning boob will disappear.

-The first few weeks after both my surgeries I woke up with morning boob EVERY day!
+The first few weeks after both my breast augmentations I woke up with morning boob EVERY day!
 Then it became less intense and it was totally gone after a couple of months.

 There's just a couple of exceptions to be aware of... the first time you have sex after breast surgery don't be surprised if your breasts tighten (this is totally normal!)
 AND when you are cleared for exercise that first time you hit the gym you might get some tightness then too.